stephaniecrocker91/for-the-love-of-food/README.md

 ### Current features

-*   INTRODUCTION: This is the page that initially loads when you first arrive at the site.
+*   LANDING PAGE: This is the page that initially loads when you first arrive at the site.
-    * Header: "B A T T L E F I E L D S"
+    * Navbar: FontAweseom Icon & Home, Register, and Login
-    * Player name input form (required, and validated before submitting):
+    * Header: "For the Love of Food"
-        This name is stored as a variable and used a number of times throughout the game.
-These personalised messages create a sense of familiarity with the user.
+    * You can immeditaley view the paginated

   <img src="assets/images/name-1.png" width="500px">